ibm-cloud-docs/log-analysis/devops/export_api.md

 {:external: target="_blank" .external}

-# Exporting logs by using the REST API
+# Exporting logs programmatically
 {: #export_api}

-From an {{site.data.keyword.la_full_notm}} instance, you can export logs programmatically by using the LogDNA REST API.
+From an {{site.data.keyword.la_full_notm}} instance, you can export logs programmatically by using the logging REST API.
 {:shortdesc}

 Consider the following information when you export log data: